-Once you get mold in your home, you will a lot of potentially expensive remediation to do.
+Once you get mold in your home, you will have a lot of potentially expensive remediation to do.
 On top of that unexpected expense, the value of your home may take a drastic hit.
 If you choose to sell your home in the future, potential buyers may turn away from it due to the history of mold.
 Preventing mold is one way to protect the value of your home.

 Your Health is at Risk

 While dollar signs are important and can impact your life, your health and the health of your family is the most important thing to preserve.
 Mold can cause serious health issues and even death in certain situations.
-Depending on the type and severity, it can impact affected people for years or for their entire lives.
-Mold proofing is a great way to keep your family safe from this silent attacker.
+Depending on the type and severity, it can impact affected people for years or their entire lives.
+Mold-proofing is a great way to keep your family safe from this silent attacker.

-Mold Proofing your Home
+Mold Proofing Your Home

 Even the cleanest and newest of homes are susceptible to mold growth.
 Molds reproduce by releasing microspores in the air that eventually settle on surfaces and grow.
 Sometimes you will be able to see or smell the mold growth, but oftentimes it can go undetected for years.
 Luckily there are several steps you can take yourself to control the growth of mold in your home.
-Mold proofing is a great way to protect your money, home and health!
+Mold-proofing is a great way to protect your money, home, and health!

 Control the Environment

 Molds also require moisture to grow.
-A very important part of mold proofing your home includes keeping moisture at bay.
+A very important part of mold-proofing your home includes keeping moisture at bay.
 Moisture can come from anywhere.
 From the moisture in the air to water leaks to condensation, even the smallest amount of moisture can help mold grow.
 While maintaining the temperature and humidity in your house is vital, you must also stay on top of home maintenance and inspection to ensure sources of moisture are dealt with right away.

 Control the Cleanliness